Newish0/better-crowdmark/README.md

 Enhance Crowdmark functionalities; less time wasted on homework upload.

 ## Highlights
-- Extend file format supports by automatically rendering them to images
+- Extends file format supports by automatically rendering them to images
  - markdown (with KaTex), code with syntax highlighting, svg etc...
 - Upload from clipboard via paste
 - Table of content side bar for questions at a glance and navigation